RonenNess/GeonBit.UI/README.md

 ### 3.4.0.0 [NOT RELEASED YET]

 - Fixed crash with Turkish locale and loading textures (and potentially other languages).
-- Moved default size property to be part of the theme stylesheet, and not hard-coded (note: this breaks old themes need to add a new property).
+- Moved default size property to be part of the theme stylesheet, and not hard-coded (note: this breaks old themes - need to add the new property).
 - Improved return value of the message boxes utility to return a useful object with Close() function.
 - Added auto height properly for panels.
 - Added optional custom texture for panels.